Biden to tell Xi that China must play by the rules - senior U.S. official

 By Michael Martina, David Brunnstrom and Alexandra Alper

-WASHINGTON, Nov 15 (Reuters) - U.S. President Joe Biden will tell Chinese leader Xi Jinping at a virtual meeting on Monday aimed at reducing the chances of a superpower conflict China must "play by the rules of the road" like a responsible nation, a senior U.S. administration official said.
+WASHINGTON, Nov 15 (Reuters) - U.S. President Joe Biden will tell Chinese leader Xi Jinping at a virtual meeting on Monday meant toreduce the chances of a superpower conflict that China must "play by the rules of the road" like a responsible nation, a senior U.S. administration official said.

 The video dialogue, initiated by Biden and expected by the United States to run for several hours on Monday evening, Washington time, will be about setting terms for future U.S.-China competition, the official told reporters.

-Both sides hope the most extensive talks between the leaders since Biden became president will make the relationship less acrimonious.
+Both sides hope the most extensive talks between the leaders since Biden became president in January will make the relationship less acrimonious.

-The United States and China, the world's biggest economies, disagree on the origins of the COVID-19 pandemic, China's expanding nuclear arsenal and Beijing's stepped up pressure on Taiwan, among other issues.
+The United States and China, the world's biggest economies, disagree on the origins of the COVID-19 pandemic, Beijing's expanding nuclear arsenal and its stepped-up pressure on Taiwan, among other issues.

 "This is not a meeting where we expect deliverables to be coming out," the official added.

 U.S. officials have played down the possibility of progress on trade, where China is lagging in a commitment to buy $200 billion more in U.S. goods and services.
-U.S. tariffs on Chinese goods that Beijing and business groups hope to be scaled back, are not on Biden's agenda.
+Not on Biden's agenda are U.S. tariffs on Chinese goods that Beijing and business groups hope to be scaled back.

 The official declined to answer questions on whether the United States will send officials to the Beijing Winter Olympics in February.
 Activists and U.S. lawmakers have urged the Biden administration to boycott the Olympics.